particle-iot/spectra-2020-workshop/content/docs/ch3.md

 });
 ```

-3. In a terminal window, run `npm run serve` to build and run the web app locally.
+3. In a terminal window, run `npm install` and then `npm run serve` to build and run the web app locally.
 Once the build completes, open a new browser tab or window with the URL specified in the terminal window.

 ![](./images/02/vue-serve.png)